 // Day.js dayjs.months(); // dayjs.months is not a function

 The APIs are mostly compatible.
-Finding these key differences between the libraries helped us tackling all the issues in Step 3. and Step 4.
+Finding these key differences between the libraries helped us to tackle all the issues in Step 3 and 4.

 All other changes were specifically related to our business logic.